wix/import-cost/README.md

 ## Why & How
-I detail the Why and How in this blog post: https://citw.dev/posts/import-cost
+We detail the why and how in this blog post: https://citw.dev/posts/import-cost

 ## Developer guidelines